 The ICE-PB1 board has Four 6-pin Hirose power connectors.
-A table of the connectors pinout can be found below.
 This ICE card is primarily used to power system auxiliaries, such as the D2-210 spectroscopy module, or the D2-260 beatnote detector.
 Each connector on the ICE-PB1 board can power one auxiliary device, allowing four devices per board.